CDLM: Consistency Diffusion Language Models For Faster Sampling: Preliminary: Inference in Diffusion Language Models

 Following prior formulations~\cite{austin2021structured}, the reverse-time transition $q_{s|t}(\mathbf{x}_s \mid \mathbf{x}_t)$ is defined for $0 \le s < t \le 1$ and factorizes across tokens.
 For each token $i$, the transition probability is defined as:

 where \(q_{0|t}\) is the predictive distribution induced by \(p_\theta(\mathbf{x}_0 \mid \mathbf{x}_t, c)\).
-This formulation captures three possibilities: (1) an already-unmasked token remains unchanged, (2) a masked token remains masked, or (3) a masked token is unmasked to a new token.
+This formulation reflects three token-level transitions: preserving an unmasked token, keeping a token masked, or unmasking it to a new token.

 \paragraph{Sampling Strategies.} To instantiate the probabilistic distribution $q_{s|t}$ into an actual generation procedure, practical deterministic strategies are employed.
 A common choice is \textit{low-confidence remasking}, where instead of stochastic sampling, the model greedily selects the tokens to unmask~\cite{nie2025large}.
 Based on the confidence scores from $p_\theta(\mathbf{x}_0 \mid \mathbf{x}_t, c)$, the top-$m$ masked tokens with the highest probabilities are revealed, while all others remain masked.
 In practice, this process is often constrained to operate within \textit{blocks} of tokens, called \textit{block-wise decoding}, limiting unmasking to localized regions of the sequence.
-This prevents unnatural early generation (e.g., premature \texttt{<endoftext>} tokens)~\cite{nie2025large} and, more importantly, enables KV caching for finalized blocks.
+This prevents unnatural early generation~\cite{nie2025large} and, more importantly, enables KV caching for finalized blocks.
+Parallel denoising implicitly assumes \textit{independence} among simultaneously finalized tokens, an idealized assumption that can degrade generation quality as more tokens are unmasked at once~\cite{liu2025tidar}.

 \paragraph{Decoding Trajectory.} Given this iterative and probabilistic refinement process, we define the \textit{decoding trajectory} $\mathcal{T}$ as the sequence of states that the model traverses during inference: